 For multiplier credit, if you log the grid square, you must accept our determination of what multiplier that grid qualifies for.
 For example EM71 could be either GA or AL. We will count it as GA because EM71 has more area and population in GA than the part that is in AL. We do not guarantee this to be accurate.
 We do the best we can.
-Hawaii has only a few grids.
-However, we know in which Moku every station is located.
-Just log the given grid square and you’ll get the proper mult credit.
+The list we use can be viewed here.

 NOTE: Your logging program may, or may not make this easy for you.
 If not, please contact your logger vendor.

 The other choice is to keep two different logs.
 One log is the usual HQP log where you log SSB and CW.
-The other is a WWDigi log that logs your FT QSOs.
+The other is a WWDigi type of log that logs your FT QSOs.
 Keep them separate and then upload both to the log entry page:

 https://hqp.contesting.com/hqpsubmitlog.php